November 20 – December 15

 #11 SAN JOSE FAMILY SHELTER MEALS

-This year of strict SIP requirements for the residents of Family Housing Services, LGUMC volunteers have been delivering up to twice per month, home-cooked dinners consisting of a main dish, optional side dishes, green salad, and dessert.
+Because of COVID-19 requirements for the residents of Family Housing Services, LGUMC volunteers have been delivering home-cooked dinners consisting of a main dish, optional side dishes, green salad, and dessert up to twice per month.
 When we are able to return and make use of the industrial kitchen at the property, LGUMC volunteers will again prepare and serve hot breakfast on the first Saturday of every month.
 Family Housing Services (aka.
 Family Shelter) is one of only two shelters in the area that provides shelter for entire families–parents and children–during difficult times.

 Our program is funded by donations and through our Hunger Challenge and Fellowship Coffee collection.